Halloween Tips to Keep Little Ghosts, Goblins and Superheros Safe and Free from Harm

 For many families in our community, Halloween is a fun time for children to dress up in costumes and go trick-or-treating.

-But it's also a good time to be vigilant and stress safety to our kids.
-Please visit my website to see if sex offenders live in your neighborhood and read these simple tips from the Federal Centers for Disease Control and Prevention to help make sure the evening goes smoothly:
+But it's also a good time to stress safety to our kids.
+Here's a few simple tips to help make sure the evening goes smoothly and safely:

 S Stick to the plan: Parents should know exactly what streets and neighborhoods their kids will be visiting, and kids should not venture to other areas.